JibstaMan/arachnida/README.md

 This would be a good time to take a closer look at private properties.
 Any property that starts with `_` is private, which means it is used for query purposes only.
 It will not be present in the returned JSON object.

 In the above example, we see a combination of `_elem` and `_value`.
 The `_elem` property determines which element to select and the `_value` attribute determines the attribute to retrieve as the value.
-Since there are no other properties inside the data query, the returned JSON is a string, containing the tite of the `.glossaryLink`.
+Since there are no other properties inside the data query, the returned JSON is a string, containing the title of the `.glossaryLink`.
 In essence, the `_elem` and `_value` combination allows to retrieve a custom attribute without any further nesting inside the returned JSON.

 #### Attributes